-The following schedule summarizes the Fund's obligations under noncancelable operating leases having remaining terms in excess of one year as of June 30, 2008:
+The following schedule summarizes the Fund's obligations under noncancelable operating leases as of June 30, 2009:

 Ending June 30, Total

-2009 \$ 323,209

-2010 323,209
+2010 \$ 323,208

-\$ 646,418
+\$ 323,208

 6. Pension Plans

 The Retirement Division (the "Division") maintains four independent defined benefit plans and issues its own publicly available Comprehensive Annual Financial Report (CAFR) which includes financial statements and required supplementary information.
 A copy is publicly available on the South Carolina Retirement Systems website at www.retirement.sc.gov.
 Furthermore, the Division and the four pension plans are included in the CAFR of the State of South Carolina.
 The South Carolina Retirement System also administers the State Optional Retirement Program (ORP) which is a defined contribution plan.